Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Crater and Hazard Detection for Terrain Navigation Using dl

 \citet{downes2020} propose the LunaNet framework to detect craters for lunar \gls{trn}, which is quite similar to DeepMoon with the exception that it takes greyscale images as inputs.
 Thus, the method is more suitable for implementation aboard a spacecraft equipped with an optical camera without the need for a depth sensor.
 The output of the \gls{cnn} is, like DeepMoon, a crater rim prediction mask.
 However, the craters are extracted through a different method and, \figref{fig:lunanet2020} shows each feature extraction step of the LunaNet, including prediction mask, eroded and thresholded prediction, contour detection, and ellipse fitting.
 The data preparation is also akin to the process followed by DeepMoon, with the \gls{lro} \gls{wac} Global Lunar \gls{dem} dataset \citep{povilaitis2018crater}, followed by a histogram rescaling of the input greyscale images to match the intensity distribution of a \gls{dem} image.
 Based on the pre-trained DeepMoon weights, LunaNet reduces the training effort and final detection results.
 Experimental results indicate that LunaNet's performance surpasses DeepMoon and \gls{pycda} in terms of robustness to noisy images, location accuracy, and average crater detection time.

-It has been observed that craters with less reliability may result in infrequent and great detection uncertainty in areas with low solar angles, where there is heavy shadowing. \citet{Lee2020Deep} employ a \acrconnect{cnn}{-based} object detector to distinguish likely landmark candidates and predict detection probabilities along various lighting geometric flight paths, aiming to identify high-value landmarks by using optical navigation systems.
+It has been observed that areas with low solar angles, where there is heavy shadowing, result in reduced crater detection reliability. \citet{Lee2020Deep} employ a \acrconnect{cnn}{-based} object detector to distinguish likely landmark candidates and predict detection probabilities along various lighting geometric flight paths, aiming to identify high-value landmarks by using optical navigation systems.
 A massive dataset based on real lunar-surface data is collected.
 A \gls{cro} is defined as an image object with specific latitudes and longitudes.
 The LunarNet architecture (\figref{fig:lee2020}; see also the process of LunarNet-based landmark selection in \citref{Lee2020Deep}) is then used and trained to identify \glspl{cro} by maximising the discrimination between local areas of the Moon.
 Finally, the \gls{cro} performance map is formed based on the scored \glspl{cro} arranged by considering the azimuth and elevation angles of the Sun during the year.
 Numerical experimental results demonstrate that the proposed landmark detection pipeline can provide usable navigation information even at Sun angle elevations of less than \SI{1.8}{\degree} in highland areas, which indicates a successful application for the worst dark highlands near the South Pole.